elixir-bridge/elixir-bridge.github.io/01_Installfest/10-deploy-a-phoenix-app.markdown

 Open `config/prod.exs`

- At the bottom of this section

- delete the contents of that file.
+ Delete the contents of that file.

- Then paste in the following
+ Then paste in the following:

 ```
 use Mix.Config